samer--/moby/README.md

 - Should 'Cipriano' begin with 's' or 'tS' (Italian pronunciation)?
 - What does /z/ mean?
 German or Italian sound?
 If so, it should be 'ts'.
 - When should /-/ be used instead of /@/?
+- A few other issues and inconsistencies concerning non-English words.
+- Inconsistent use of optional /@/ in some words, eg 'operative' and related words.
+- What about several symbols used in non-English words which are (a) not described in the original documentation, and (b) are already encoded by existing symbols?
+Eg, "S" in some French words is just "s", and "/z/" in German is just "ts".